GRIEF

 SUPPORT GROUP

-As parents, we share a unique language forged by having loved and lost an addicted child.
-We want to cope with our anguish and grief and honor our children.
+As parents, we share a unique language forged by having loved and lost a child.

 Losing a child to a substance use disorder can be lonely, isolating, and painful.
 LITT is here for you.